The grant proposal submission period for the Integrated Behavioral Health (IBH) Assessment and Planning Grant is closed.

-The goal of the Integrated Behavioral Health (IBH) Program is to increase access to, and improve the quality of, behavioral health services and improve health outcomes for primary care patients presenting with behavioral health conditions whether as a singular condition or comorbid physical and behavioral health condition.
-To that end, the Assessment and Planning Grant will support an assessment of the current level of integration at each awarded health center and the development of a center-level improvement plan.
-A separate Request for Proposals will be released for an IBH Implementation Grant in December 2020.
+The goal of the Integrated Behavioral Health (IBH) Program is to increase access to, and improve the quality of, behavioral health services and improve health outcomes for patients presenting with behavioral health conditions whether as a singular condition or comorbid physical and behavioral health condition.
+FQHCs should identify sites within The Rapides Foundation Service Area (TRFSA) that would like to learn more and assess opportunities to increase access to behavioral health services through integration with their existing primary care practice.
+To that end, the Assessment and Planning Grant will support an assessment of the organization's current level of integration and the identification of areas for improvement at sites within TRFSA.
+A separate Request for Proposals (RFP) will be released for an IBH Implementation Grant in March 2022 with various opportunities to apply throughout the year.
 Participation in the Assessment and Planning Grant is a prerequisite to apply for the IBH Implementation Grant.

 The primary applicant (grant fiscal agent) must meet the following requirement: